3 Ways To Help Keep The Little Things From Ruining Your Day

 NUGGET 1: PREDICT

 Know where the pebbles might be.
 I’m not a doom and gloom type person, but predicting the worst-case scenarios in your day will better help you plan for them.
 Children get sick.
 Cars do breakdown and tires do go flat.
 The washing machine, refrigerator, electricity all have pebbles lurking.
-Knowing what could go wrong might not stop it from happening, but it will give you a better mindset if something does-and you might kick the tires on the car on the way out, just in case.
-Predicting should lead to better preparation.
+Knowing what could go wrong might not stop it from happening, but it will give you a better mindset if something does go wrong.
+Maybe kick the tires, or give them the once-over hopping in your car.
+Predicting will lead to better preparation.
+Make a list of “What ifs,” just in case.

 NUGGET 2: PREPARE

 Now that you have your list, be “pebble-prepared.”
 Do you have roadside service for your car?
 Do you have the number to call them on speed-dial?
-Do you have a kit in the car for little ones who decide that’s where they’re going to get sick today?
+Do you have an “I don’t feel so good” kit in the car for little ones who decide that’s where they’re going to get sick today?
 Can you change a tire?
-Do you know someone who does and might come running?
-Are the candles, flashlights, first-aid kits, phone numbers, barf bags all in place?
+Do you know someone who does and might come running if you call?
+Are the candles, flashlights, first-aid kits, phone numbers and barf bags all in place?
 Try a “what if” scenario and see if you’re prepared and ready to push a pebble aside and keep your day going.
-Make a list and check pebbles off, and, if you can’t remove a pebble yourself, ask for help.
+Make a list and check pebbles off.

 NUGGET 3: PEOPLE